-These Bylaws encourage Medical Staff leaders and Hospital management to use progressive steps, beginning with education efforts, to address questions relating to an individual's clinical practice and/or professional conduct.
+These bylaws encourage Medical Staff leaders and hospital management to use progressive steps, beginning with education efforts, to address questions relating to an individual's clinical practice and/or professional conduct.
 The goal of these progressive steps is to help the individual voluntarily respond to resolve questions that have been raised.
-All educational intervention efforts by Medical Staff leaders and Hospital management shall be considered confidential and part of the Hospital's performance improvement and professional and peer review activities under federal and state law.
-Educational intervention efforts are encouraged, but are not mandatory, and shall be within the discretion of the appropriate Medical Staff leaders and Hospital management.
-When any observations arise suggesting opportunities for a Practitioner to improve his/her clinical skills or professional behavior, the matter should be referred for peer review in accordance with the peer review and performance improvement policies adopted by the Medical Staff and Hospital.
+All educational intervention efforts by Medical Staff leaders and hospital management shall be considered confidential and part of the hospital's performance improvement and professional and peer review activities.
+Educational intervention efforts are encouraged, but are not mandatory, and shall be within the discretion of the appropriate Medical Staff leaders and hospital management.
+When any observations arise suggesting opportunities for a practitioner to improve their clinical skills or professional behavior, the matter should be referred for peer review in accordance with the peer review and performance improvement policies adopted by the Medical Staff and hospital.
 Educational intervention efforts may include but are not limited to the following:

-- Educating and advising colleagues of all applicable policies, including those related to appropriate behavior, emergency call obligations, and the timely and adequate completion of medical records; - b.
-Following up on any questions or concerns raised about the clinical practice and/or conduct of Practitioners and recommending such steps as proctoring, monitoring, consultation, and letters of guidance; and - c.
+- a.
+Educating and advising colleagues of all applicable policies, including those related to appropriate behavior, emergency call obligations, and the timely and adequate completion of medical records; - b.
+Following up on any questions or concerns raised about the clinical practice and/or conduct of privileged practitioners and recommending such steps as proctoring, monitoring, consultation, and letters of guidance; and - c.
 Sharing summary comparative quality, utilization, and other relevant information to assist individuals to conform their practices to appropriate norms.

-Following educational intervention efforts, if it appears that the Practitioner's performance places patients in danger or compromises the quality of care, or in cases where it appears that patients may be placed in harm's way while educational interventions are undertaken, the MEC will consider whether it should be recommended to the Board to restrict or revoke the Practitioner's Membership and/or privileges.
+Following educational intervention efforts, if it appears that the practitioner's performance places patients in danger or compromises the quality of care, or in cases where it appears that patients may be placed in harm's way while educational interventions are undertaken, the MEC will consider whether it should be recommended to the Board to restrict or revoke the practitioner's membership and/or privileges.
 Before issuing such a recommendation the MEC may authorize an investigation for the purpose of gathering and evaluating any evidence and its sufficiency.